sjhloco/build_fabric/README.md

 Routes are added per-tenant with the tenant being the top-level dictionary that routes are created under.

 - *tenant*, *switch* and *prefix* are lists to make it easy to apply the same routes across multiple devices and tenants
-- For routes with the same attributes (like next-hop) can group all the routes as a list within the one `prefix` dictionary key
+- For routes with the same attributes (like next-hop) can group all the routes as a list within the one `prefix` dictionary value
-- Can optionally set next-hop interface, administrative distance and the next hop VRF (for route leaking between VRFs)

 | Parent dict  | Key           | Value      | Mand | Information |
 |--------------|---------------|------------|------|-------------|